What are Lead Generation Landing Pages?

 The goal here is to create interesting and easy-to-understand resources that will introduce your audience to your services and help you reinforce your authority.

-You can be as creative as you want as the possibilities are endless.
+You can be as creative as you want because the possibilities are endless.
 However, the most common types of resources are:

 Through A/B testing, you can assess your page’s performance by comparing two versions of a similar page.